brian-mcclune-nnl/ai-at-work/slides.md

 - AI/model developers are increasingly focused on responsible and ethical sourcing
 - Major companies are investing in transparent data provenance practices

-**🤔 For Skeptics - Start Here:**
-- **Discussion Only**: Use AI for brainstorming and learning, not code generation
+**� Ask Follow-up Questions:**
+- "What sources were used to generate this answer?"
+- "Can you provide links to sources?"
-- **Ask for Sources**: "Where can I verify this information?" and cross-check responses
+- "Where can I verify this information?"

 ---